 - what type of student you are

-- the subjects you enrol in and their credit-point value
+- the subjects you enrol in and their credit-point value, and

 - the course you are studying.

-Information on any proposed changes to fees, including changes affecting the repayment of HELP loans, is available from the Department of Education and Training.
+Information on any proposed changes to fees, including changes affecting the repayment of HELP loans, is available from the Department of Education, Skills and Employment.